 Consider Drying and Dehydrating Produce for Storage

-Tip: To optimize storage life for freeze-dried and dehydrated foods, use oxygen absorbers.
+Tip: Use oxygen absorbers to optimize storage life for freeze-dried and dehydrated foods.

 3. Whole Grains

-Grains like oats, whole wheat, rye, barley, and rice can be stored for an extremely long time.
+Grains like oats, whole wheat, rye, barley, and rice can be stored for a long time.
 They are an excellent source of the protein, vitamins, and minerals your body needs.

 Store Grains Properly To Prolong Storage Time

 Grains should be stored in a cool, dry place like a pantry, root cellar, or basement.
-You can use a vacuum sealer or air-tight storage container storage and include oxygen absorbers to keep moisture out.
+To keep moisture out, you can use a vacuum sealer or air-tight storage container storage, including oxygen absorbers.
 With proper prep, placement, and temperature (75° Fahrenheit or 23.89° Celsius), grains have been known to last up to 20 years or longer.

 If possible, keep grains off the floor to prevent contamination from pests.

 Tip: Oxygen absorbers are excellent for more than just grains.
 Any food stored long-term that requires low moisture will benefit from oxygen absorbers.
-Other examples of food requiring low moisture storage are dried beans and legumes, freeze-dried foods, and spices.
+Other foods requiring low moisture storage are dried beans and legumes, freeze-dried foods, and spices.

 4. Dried Beans and Legumes